Humanities & NGOs Jobs

 Communications & Advocacy Officer (Human Rights)

-Openings: 1 Location: Nairobi – Roysambu TRM Drive (Queensway / Lumumba Dr loop) Overview: Our client is looking for a Communications & Advocacy Officer to craft rights-based narratives that influence policy while protecting beneficiaries.
-You’ll blend research, field stories, and coalition messaging across digital, print, and events.
-The organization values ethical storytelling, informed consent, and measurable advocacy outcomes.
+Openings: 1 Location: Nairobi – Roysambu TRM Drive (Queensway / Lumumba Dr loop) Overview: Storytelling here isn’t just about words on a page; it’s about shaping policy, protecting rights, and amplifying voices that often go unheard.
+As a Communications & Advocacy Officer, you’ll turn field insights into compelling narratives that influence stakeholders, sway decision-makers, and safeguard beneficiaries.
+Working with our client, you’ll mix research, interviews, and coalition insights to create content that resonates across digital platforms, print, and events.
+Ethical storytelling is non-negotiable: informed consent, careful handling of sensitive information, and measurable impact guide every communication.
+This role is part strategist, part storyteller, and part diplomat.
+You’ll train spokespeople, manage advocacy events, and package policy asks in ways that get noticed while tracking engagement metrics that prove the work moves the needle.
+Your narratives won’t just be heard; they’ll be acted upon.
+If you thrive on translating complex rights-based issues into clear, persuasive messaging, building coalitions, and seeing tangible policy shifts, this position offers a rare chance to combine purpose with professional growth.
 Key Responsibilities: - Develop comms strategy and content calendar; manage social and media. - Package policy asks into briefs, op-eds, and stakeholder kits. - Train spokespeople; manage events, petitions, and coalition updates. - Maintain consent records and data protection practices. - Track KPIs (reach, engagement, meetings, pledges) and iterate.
 Education & Experience: - BA Communication/IR/Political Science; 3–5 yrs in advocacy comms.
 Skills & Tools: - Writing, media relations, basic design, analytics, stakeholder mapping.
 KPIs: - Policy meetings secured, message reach/quality, coalition engagement, consent compliance.
 Compensation (Kenya): KES 120,000–200,000 + annual bonus.
 Figures are client estimates and vary with experience.
 Benefits: - Medical, phone/data, training, 23–25 leave days.
 Growth Path: - Senior Comms & Advocacy → Public Affairs Lead → Director, Policy & Communications.
 Ideal promotion cycle.

 K sh 120,000 – 200,000 gross / month